aschoepe/ooxml/doc/ooxml.md

 **pageSetup** *sheet* *args*

 :   This method sets the page setup of the worksheet.

-The currently
+    **Caveat**: If for a sheet no page setup propertiers at all are set at least some applications use defaults derivated from other sources.
+But if at least one page setup propertier is explicitly set with this method some other propertiers not set will get the default value from the specification, which may be another value than without any page property setting.
+For example if you just set only the **-orientation** of a sheet then this may also result in another page size setting (because the application page size default may be differ from the default recommended by the specification (which would in this case Letter pape).

-    supported arguments are:
+    The currently supported arguments are:

     **-blackAndWhite** *xsd boolean*

     :   Print black and white.
+Default: false

     **-cellComments** *(none|asDisplayed|atEnd)*

     :   How to print cell comments.
+Default: none

     **-copies** *integer*

     :   Number of copies to print.
+Default: 1

     **-draft** *xsd boolean*

     :   Print without graphics.
+Default: false

     **-errors** *(displayed|blank|dash|NA)*

     :   Specifies how to print cell values for cells with errors.
+        Default: displayed

     **-firstPageNumber** *integer*

     :   Page number for first printed page.
 If no value is specified, then 'automatic' is assumed.
+Default: 1

     **-fitToHeight** *integer*

     :   Number of vertical pages to fit on.
+Default: 1

     **-fitToWidth** *integer*

     :   Number of horizontal pages to fit on.
+Default: 1

     **-horziontalDpi** *integer*

     :   Horizontal print resolution of the device.
+Default: 600

-    **-orientation** *(portrait|landscape)*
+    **-orientation** *(default|portrait|landscape)*

     :   Orientation of the page.
+Default: default

     **-pageOrder** *(downThenOver|overThenDown)*

     :   Order of printed pages.
+Default: downThenOver

     **-paperHeight** *height*